 An introduction to financial accounting basic theory, practice and developmental framework.
-Students will be exposed to certain assets such as cash, accounts receivable and inventories.
-Attention will be given to their valuation and impact on periodic net income and financial position.
-Prerequisite: ACCT1002.
-(PT) Quarter Credit Hours 4.5
+Students will be exposed to certain assets such as cash, accounts

 ACCT2022 INTERMEDIATE ACCOUNTING II

 A continuation of Intermediate Accounting I. Students will be exposed to the remaining asset groups including non-current operating assets and long-term investments.
 Coverage also includes the entire spectrum of liabilities and stockholders equity.
 Prerequisite: ACCT2021.
 (WI)